Parker Pen Company: Parker 51

+Parker Jotter

 Parker 25

 The Parker 25 was a pen introduced by the Parker Pen Company in 1975.
-Created by the renowned designer Kenneth Grange based on a detailed brief, it was manufactured in Newhaven, England and produced in a variety of different versions until 1999.
+Created by the designer Kenneth Grange based on a detailed brief, it was manufactured in Newhaven, England and produced in a variety of different versions until 1999.
 An eye-catching, contemporary-looking pen, with mainly steel components, the Parker 25 was intended to revive the company's fortunes.
 As The Guardian wrote, '(Grange's) classic Parker pen had the machined lustre of a bullet.
 In fact, its tapering barrel was inspired by an American space rocket, a form that enabled the lid to be the same diameter as the pen no matter which end it was attached to.'
-It was affordable enough to become a staple entry-level pen for both work and leisure uses - and for secondary school students at a time when fountain pens were still obligatory in many British schools.
+It was affordable enough to become a staple entry-level pen for both work and leisure uses – and for secondary school students at a time when fountain pens were still obligatory in many British schools.
 Advertising slogans used to market Parker 25s included 'Modern as Tomorrow', 'Space Age Design, Space Age Performance', 'European Styled' and 'Contemporary, Highly Functional Design'.

 Parker 25s were issued in several variants: initially, fountain pen, ballpoint, fibre point and mechanical pencil.
 A rollerball model was introduced in 1981, and fibre tips were phased out a couple of years later.
 While the great majority of Parker 25s were 'flighters', with a brushed steel finish, matte black and later white versions were issued between 1978 and 1987.
-The pens had four different trim colours - blue (the most common), black, green, and most rarely of all, orange.
+The pens had four different trim colours: blue (the most common), black, green, and most rarely of all, orange.
 Orange trim Parker 25s were discontinued in 1976 following a copyright dispute with Rotring, and surviving examples are very sought after.
 A striking feature of all Parker 25s is the square plastic tassie logo on the clip.